 The Traverse City Track Club Bayshore races – there’s a half marathon and 10K in addition to the marathon – are among the most popular in the state.
 When registration opens in early December each year, the half fills within hours, the 10K within days.
 The marathon, capped at 2,250 runners, is nearly filled (about 250 spots still remain for those who want to join me!).
 Falling on Memorial Day weekend, the Bayshore is a destination race for many people – 84% of participants come from outside the area, according to TC Track Club findings in 2016.
 It’s a big weekend for my hometown: the thousands of runners and their families here have a weekend impact on the local economy totaling $1.9 million.

-Next month, I’ll toe the start line of the Bayshore Marathon, this time with a special running partner: my 17-year-old daughter Emma.
-A high school cross-country runner who decided to start running half marathons a couple of years ago, Emma decided that this spring, just after graduating high school, she’d tackle 26.2.
-To say I cannot wait to experience this with her, after months of training together in all kinds of weather, doesn’t do justice to the emotions I’ve been feeling and expect to feel on race day as we take on this challenge side by side.
+In 2018, I toed the start line of the Bayshore Marathon, with a special running partner: my 17-year-old daughter Emma.
+A high school cross-country runner who decided to start running half marathons a couple of years ago, Emma decided, just after graduating high school, she’d tackle 26.2.
+To say I could not wait to experience this with her, after months of training together in all kinds of weather, doesn’t do justice to the emotions I felt!
+And this year (2019) Emma and I are back for another, but shorter round of this race.
+She'll be heading out onto to the 13.1 course and I'll be taking on the 10K -- different distances, but still side by side in spirit.

 To any of you running Bayshore this year, I wish you a fantastic race.
 I’ll leave you with one of my most favorite race quotes: